 Capela de Peregrina

 The Capela de Peregrina may not be the oldest religious building in Pontevedra, but it is the most well known.
 The 18th-century building was built to honour the Virgin Peregrina, the patron saint of the city and the Portuguese Camino de Santiago.
 The Virgin Peregrina (pilgrim) guides and protects pilgrims on the way.

 The baroque church has an unusual rounded façade and the ground plan is in the shape of the “viera” (scallop shell), the traditional and long-lasting symbol of pilgrims and the pilgrim’s route to Santiago de Compostela.

 The Roman Bridge Of Pontevedra

-Ponte do Burgo is the old Roman bridge over Lérez River in city of Pontevedra.
+Ponte do Burgo is the old Roman bridge over Lérez River in the city of Pontevedra.
 The name of the city is derived from Pons/Pontis (bridge) and Veteris/Vetera (old), hence Ponte Vetera, “the old bridge”.

 Pilgrims of the Portuguese Camino de Santiago cross the bridge as they leave the city, heading towards Caldas De Reis.

 San Francisco Convent & Church